 5. Marbleized Paper Using Oil – Mix watercolor paint and vegetable oil (click here for the correct ratios).
 Fill the bottom of a pan with water and using eyedroppers add the oil/paint to the pan, swirl to create designs.
-Press thick watercolor paper into the designs, then let dry.
+Press thick watercolor paper into the designs, then let your oil and water painting dry.

 6. Winter Trees – Pour brown liquid watercolor paint into a small container.
 Use paintbrushes to draw a tree trunk on the page.
 Then add a few drops of paint at the top of the trunk.
 Use straws to blow the paint away from the trunk, thus making branches.
 Fun.